MartinFeineis/Library/Linux/Linux.md

 ## NFS Issues
 Make sure the `/etc/exports` file on the nfs server has the right ip addresses.
 They did not get updated when the ip address of the server changed due to a change of my ISP.

+## rsync
+Copying folders recursively with rsync
+` rsync --recursive -v source/path destination/path`

+## Mountpoint android phone
+The phone is mounted to the Computer through `mtp` and the SD-Card is in the phone
+`ls -lah /var/run/user/1000/gvfs/mtp:host=%5Busb%3A002%2C003%5D/SD\ card`